REV23Docs/rev23-desktop-docs/docs/quick-start/modify-consent-form.md

     We see a couple of changes we'd like to make.
 First, we can get more text on the form by changing the margins.

-4. Click the **Page Layout** tab.
+5. Click the **Page Layout** tab.

-5. Click the **Margins** button and select *Narrow* as the margin choice.
+6. Click the **Margins** button and select *Narrow* as the margin choice.

     ![REV23 Desktop](img/template_designer_margins.png)

     Now we'd like to update the consent form to use the **Mobile Phone Number**.

-6. Erase the entire line that says `Home Phone: <<Customer.HomePhoneNumber>>` and replace with `Mobile Phone: ` and leave the cursor blinking in that spot.
+7. Erase the entire line that says `Home Phone: <<Customer.HomePhoneNumber>>` and replace with `Mobile Phone: ` and leave the cursor blinking in that spot.

     ![REV23 Desktop](img/template_designer_tattoo_consent_form_erase_home_phone.png)

-7. On the right hand side of the Template Designer is the **Data Explorer**.
+8. On the right hand side of the Template Designer is the **Data Explorer**.
 This allows us to insert a field which will read data from the database.
 In this case, a release form is based on the Service data type, so we can access all properties of a Service here.
 Scroll to the top of the data explorer window.

     ![REV23 Desktop](img/template_designer_data_explorer.png)

     Notice the arrows next to some Properties (those that contain other properties.)
-For example, the *Customer* is a property of *Service*, and *Mobile Phone Number* is a property of *Customer*.
+For example, *Customer* is a property of *Service*, and *Mobile Phone Number* is a property of *Customer*.
 So, we'll need to expand the Customer property to see what we have access to.

-8. Locate the `Mobile Phone Number` property nested inside the Customer Property (**Service > Customer > Mobile Phone Number**).
+9. Locate the `Mobile Phone Number` property nested inside the Customer Property (**Service > Customer > Mobile Phone Number**).
 Double click it to add it to the spot where the cursor is currently blinking.
 You can also click and drag it to the spot you'd like.

     ![REV23 Desktop](img/template_designer_tattoo_consent_form_add_mobile_phone.png)